 Your Name: Date:

-Date of Alleged Incident(s):
+Date of Alleged Incident(s): Date:

 Name of Person(s) you have a complaint against:

-Where did the incident(s) occur?

-es, or conduct that are the basis of your complaint by providing as much factual s; what, if any, physical contact was involved; any verbal statements; what did h additional pages, if needed):
+detail as possible (i.e. specific statements; what, you do to avoid the situation, etc.) (Attach additio duct that are the basis of your complaint by providing as much factua if any, physical contact was involved; any verbal statements; what dicinal pages, if needed):

-hereby certify that the information I hav information I have provided as it finds necessary in pursuing its investigation.
-I e provided in this complaint is true and correct and complete to the best of my nd providing false information in this regard could result in disciplinary action up
+I hereby authorize TEACH to disclose the informathereby certify that the information I have provide tion I have provided as it finds necessary in pursuing its investigation. ed in this complaint is true and correct and complete to the best of my ling false information in this regard could result in disciplinary action up

+to and including termination.

 Date:

+Signature of Complainant

 Print Name

 To be completed by TEACH:

 Received by: Date: